linyqh/NarratoAI/README.md

 </div>

+## Modpack 📥
+NarratoAI Modpack v0.1.2 is released 🚀

+Hurry up and follow the WeChat public account [NarratoAI助手] and reply to the keyword [整合包] to get the latest download link!
+Give it a try!

+Note:
+- Currently only available for Windows, Mac version is in development, Linux version will be available in a future release.

+## Future Plans 🥳
+- [x] Windows Integration Pack Release
+- [ ] Optimized the story generation process and improved the generation effect
+- [ ] Support local large model MiniCPM-V
+- [ ] Support local large model Qwen2-VL
+- [ ] ...

 ## System Requirements 📦

 - Recommended minimum: CPU with 4 cores or more, 8GB RAM or more, GPU is not required